SAP-samples/teched2025-AD163/exercises/ex1/README.md

 1. In your browser, sign in to the Build lobby with the credentials of your exercise group.

 > The URL and the username and the password will be provided to you by the course instructors.
-> The URL to the SAP Build Lobby is provided as a shortened URL in a format such as `https://url.sap/abc123`.
+> The URL to the SAP Build Lobby is: https://ad163-wobbi9xc.eu10.build.cloud.sap/lobby

-2. Add the shortened URL for the SAP Build Lobby into your browser.

 3. When being prompted enter the credentials: